What is aspergillosis?

 Treatment of nasal aspergillosis

 After anesthetizing the dog, an endotracheal tube (breathing tube) is placed in the trachea (windpipe), allowing the patient to breathe a mixture of anesthetic gases and oxygen.
 The area at the back of the throat is packed off with gauze sponges and an inflatable balloon catheter known as a Foley catheter.
 A 1% solution of clotrimazole or 1% bifonazole with enilconazole (topical antifungal agent) is infused into the nose and frontal sinuses and the nostrils are sealed.
-The solution incubates for an hour, during which time the patient is periodically turned to ensure the solution contacts all the surfaces of the sinuses.
+The solution incubates for an hour, during which time the patient is periodically turned to ensure the solution contacts all surfaces of the sinuses.
 At the end of the incubation period, the solution is suctioned or drained out through the nostrils.

 This treatment is highly effective, with a reported 86% success rate, although approximately one-third of patients require several treatments.
-In most cases, the nasal discharge will have resolved within two to four weeks.
+In most cases, the nasal discharge will resolve within two to four weeks.
 If there is still evidence of continuing infection one month after the treatment, another treatment should be performed.

 If there is evidence that the infection has eroded through the bones of the nasal sinuses and has entered the brain, treatment with oral antifungal medication, such as itraconazole (Itrafungol®, Sporanox®), fluconazole (Diflucan®), or terbinafine (Lamisil®) is required.
 Several months of therapy are needed and a 60% to 70% success rate has been reported.